 Question Yes No N/A 1 Documentation (TAP; petition; regulatory agency; other) 1.
 Is the comparative description provided as to why the non-organic form of the material /substance is necessary for use in organic handling?
 X 2.
-Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate form to fulfill an essential function in a system of organic handling?
-X 3.
-Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate quality to fulfill an essential function in a system of organic handling?
-X
+Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate form to fulfill an essential function in a system of organic handling? Х 3.
+Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate quality to fulfill an essential function in a system of organic handling? Х

 4. Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate quantity to fulfill an essential function in a system of organic handling?
 X 5.
-Does the industry information provided on material / substance non-availability as organic, include (but not limited to) the following: a.
-Regions of production (including factors such as climate and number of regions); X b.
-Number of suppliers and amount produced; X c.
+X b.
+Number of suppliers and amount produced; Х c.
 Current and historical supplies related to weather events such as hurricanes, floods, and droughts that may temporarily halt production or destroy crops or supplies; X d.
 Trade-related issues such as evidence of hoarding, war, trade barriers, or civil unrest that may temporarily restrict supplies; or X e.
 Are there other issues which may present a challenge to a consistent supply?
 X